 Ready to Apply?

-Although the University Career Center staff is available to guide you through the exploration and preparation stages (beyond the classroom) of your Health Track, individualized assistance with academic requirements and professional school application is available through the Newnan Advising Center (call 734-764-0332 for an appointment) and possibly also through the advisors within your own School, College, Department or Program.
+Although the University Career Center staff is available to guide you through the exploration and preparation stages (beyond the classroom) of your Health Track, individualized assistance with academic requirements and professional school application may be available through the advising and career centers in your School or College.
+If you are applying to medical school, group coaching is available through the Med App Canvas site.

 Keep these tips in mind when arranging for your letters:

 - Consider the range of possible writers, and which writers might best serve your purposes.
 Writers could include faculty, teaching assistants, past employers, or supervisors from volunteer and leadership experiences.

 - Request evaluations only from people who know you well enough to write strong letters of support; you may wish to arrange a meeting with the writers to discuss your future plans for an advanced degree.